Hayden Groves brings the Alps to your kitchen with this cheese and bacon potato dish

 1.2kg waxy charlotte potatoes, skins left on and washed

-2 cloves of garlic, peeled and cut in half
+2 garlic cloves, peeled and cut in half

 50g butter, plus a little extra for greasing

 Boil the potatoes in well-salted water until just tender.
 Drain well and leave to cool.

 Rub an ovenproof gratin dish all over with the cut garlic, then smear thoroughly with a little softened butter and set aside.